Genoa starts demolishing disaster bridge six months on

 There have also been allegations of poor maintenance, poor design and questionable building practices.

-Explosives will be used to demolish the bridge from around February 20, Genoa's Repubblica newspaper reported.

-The eastern side of the bridge, where the structure gave way, still needs to be examined by experts and prosectors.
+The eastern side of the bridge, where the structure gave way, still needs to be examined by experts and prosecutors.

 Autostrade per l'Italia (Aspi) operated the failed bridge and several of its managers could face trial over the collapse.